fehlixus/Butterfly-AI/README.md

 # Butterfly-AI 🦋
-AI model for identifying and classifying butterfly species from images.
+A model for identifying and classifying butterfly species from images.
 After 5 epochs the model achieves an accuracy of around **70%**.

 This project was intended to improve my understanding of AI in a fun way.